 Happy Ho Ho to You and Yours!

-If you’re in Nashville, Brentwood, Franklin, Bellevue, or Antioch, I hope you’ll contact Basics and Beyond to talk about options for your own personal fitness and nutrition program.
+If you’re in Nashville, Berry Hill, Franklin, Bellevue, or Antioch, I hope you’ll contact Basics and Beyond to talk about options for your own personal fitness and nutrition program.